hemanthhariharan/CCS_RA/README.md

 ## Documentation

-The file CCS_RA_AoR_trials.ipynb uses CCSNet’s backend application programming interface (API) for the 2D isotropic model to run ~500k trials in various batches for both homogeneous and synthetic heterogeneous reservoirs.
+The file CCS_RA_AoR_trials.ipynb uses CCSNet’s API for the 2D isotropic model to run ~500k trials in various batches for both homogeneous and synthetic heterogeneous reservoirs.

 The files Output_1.csv, Output_2.csv, ...
 Output_18.csv correspond to homogeneous reservoirs while Output_19.csv and Output_20.csv correspond to heterogeneous reservoirs.